AkhilKumar31316/BookStore/README.md

 -------
 1.)
 Unzip bookstore.zip to c:\springworkspace folder.

-2.) go to c:\springworkspace\bookstore path in the command prompt.
+2.) go to c:\springworkspace\bookstore-master path in the command prompt.

 3.) run the command "mvn clean install".